USMC Camp Lejeune – New River School Liaison Program & Resources

 CFIE Has A MFLC!

-It is with great pleasure that we are able to announce that we now have a MFLC at CFIE to serve our military families!
+It is with great pleasure that we are able to announce that we now have an MFLC, Naomi Davis, at CFIE to serve our military families!
 MFLC stands for Military Family Life Consultant.

 Roles & Responsibilities:

-Provide non-medical counseling support to military children and youth up to age 18 in groups or individually.
+Provide non-medical counseling support for military children and youth up to age 18 in groups or individually.

 - Master's degree level in mental health related field